plone/documentation/docs/reference-guide/cookieplone-make-commands.md

 You can run the following make targets by using the command structure of `make <TARGET>`.

 `format`
-:   Invokes the target `make format` in both `backend/Makefile` and `frontend/Makefile`.
+:   Invokes the target `format` in both `backend/Makefile` and `frontend/Makefile`.
-    This formats the codebase according to Plone standards
+    This formats the code base according to Plone standards

 `lint`
-:   Invokes the target `make lint` in both `backend/Makefile` and `frontend/Makefile`.
+:   Invokes the target `lint` in both `backend/Makefile` and `frontend/Makefile`.
-    Checks for problems (linting, formatting, style issues) but does not auto-fix them, it only reports errors.
+    Checks for problems—such as linting, formatting, and style issues—but does not auto-fix them.
+    It only reports errors.

 `check`
 :   Runs both `format` and `lint` in sequence.